sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 ### Shairport Sync

 #### Please use `git` to clone the repository!
 As you probably know, you can download the repository in two ways: (1) using `git` to clone it  -- recommended -- or (2) downloading the repository as a ZIP archive.
 Please us the `git` method.
-The reason it that when you use `git`, the build process can incorporate the `git` build information in the version information.
+The reason it that when you use `git`, the build process can incorporate the `git` build information in the version string you get when you execute the command `$ shairport-sync -V`.
 This will be very useful for identifying the exact build if you are making comments or bug reports.
 Here is an example:
 ```
 Version with git information:
 4.0-dev-138-g2789572-AirPlay2-OpenSSL-Avahi-ALSA-soxr-metadata-dbus-sysconfdir:/etc